dweekly/docs/pages/integrations/adform.md

 {! ingredients/data-integrations/add-credentials.md !}

-Please refer to [Airship's documentation](https://docs.airship.com/) if you need instructions on how to find the values required to enable the integration.
+Please refer to [Adform's documentation](https://support.adform.com/documentation/) if you need instructions on how to find the values required to enable the integration.

-### What Branch sends to Airship
+### What Branch sends to Adform

 * Installs
 * Commerce Events